Ender-ing/omni/plan_1/example.md

 **/

 // Standard types
-import String, Integer from standard.type;
+import String, Integer from standard.types;

 Integer a = 0;
 String b = "The value of integer 'a' is '{a}'!";